elhub/devxp-elhub-gradle-plugins/README.md

 ## About

-devxp-elhub-gradle-plugins is a multi-module repository that contains plugins to streamline the development of products built with gradle at Elhub.
+devxp-elhub-gradle-plugins is a repository that contains plugins to streamline the development of products built with gradle at Elhub.
 It contains the common build logic for a variety of different types of Kotlin/Jvm components.